-To do this we partition the surface of a model platelet into small patches around each of its IB points and we assign to each IB point an appropriate fraction of each type of receptor on the platelet surface.
-As simulation events unfold, ligands bind to and unbind from these receptors, and we track these events by associating with each IB point a vector whose components are the number densities of bound and unbound receptors of each type at that IB point.
-Using appropriate kinetic equations that 'live' at the IB point, we follow the formation/breaking of new bonds, the activation of receptors, and the overall stimulus for activation to which the platelet is exposed.
-For example, for adhesion, link formation occurs, as in the current model, when an IB point on a platelet comes sufficiently close to an IB point on the injured vessel wall, and the link will, as now, represent a collection of molecular bonds.
+model, when an IB point on a platelet comes sufficiently close to an IB point on the injured vessel wall, and the link will, as now, represent a collection of molecular bonds.
 However, rather than treating the link's stiffness as constant, which is tantamount to assuming that all of these bonds form simultaneously, we will follow the dynamics of bond formation and breakage and relate the mechanical properties of the link at each instant of time to the number and type of each bond present then.
-Let $n_j(t)$ denote the number density of bonds of type j between a particular pair of linked IB points.
-These bonds contribute an amount $S \, da \, n_j(t) \, (l(t) - l_0)$ , to the magnitude of the force that the link exerts on each of the two IB points.
-Here, l(t) is the distance between the two IB points, $l_0$ is its resting length, Sis the stiffness of an individual bond, and da is the area of the surface patch associated with the IB point.
+Let $n_b(t)$ denote the number density of bonds of type j between a particular pair of linked IB points.
+These bonds contribute an amount S $da \, n_j(t)(l(t)-l_0)$, to the magnitude of the force that the link exerts on each of the two IB points.
+Here, l(t) is the distance between the two IB points, l_0 is its resting length, S is the stiffness of an individual bond, and da is the area of the surface patch associated with the IB point.
 The sum of these contributions is transmitted to the fluid grid near the corresponding linked IB points.